PC-Pedia/Linux/ssh_with_ngrok/README.md

         python ssh.py

   ## 3:SSH to your system!
-   if everything works then gmail.py will sent an email to you to acces ssh open terminal and type the ssh parameters from email:
+   if everything works then gmail.py will sent an email to you to access ssh open terminal and type the ssh parameters from email:

         ssh username@0.tcp.ngrok.io -p <port>

-  ## 4:autorun the python codes:
+  ## 4:autostart the python codes:
 we want to autostart ssh.py file, open terminal and type:

         sudo nano /lib/systemd/system/sship.service